-DIVING AT LEMBEH
+DIVING AT K2 LEMBEH DIVE RESORT

 Divers around the world, almost without exception, would say that Lembeh is in their bucket list, a must do destination.
 And many who have visited Lembeh, would come back repeatedly.